viji20080621-glitch/19AI304-Fundamentals-of-C-Programming-2025-Odd-M2/README.md

   F: below 50

   The program should display the average marks up to two decimal places and the corresponding grade.

-# Date :
 # Aim:
  To build a C program that receives inputs for a student’s marks in three subjects, calculates the average, and determines the grade using nested if-else statements with safe floating-point comparisons.
 # Algorithm: